 What Are You Training For?
 Strength Or Hypertrophy?

-Most strength standards center on the maximum amount of weight you can lift for a single rep in the squat, bench press, deadlift and overhead press.
+Most strength standards center on your one-rep max (1RM), which refers to the maximum amount of weight you can lift for a single rep in the squat, bench press, deadlift and overhead press, all while using proper form.

 Given the link between strength and muscle mass, your maximum strength in these lifts is often a good indication of how well you’re progressing in your training.